 The PLTA Board of Directors acknowledges that as in any situation that has specific requirements and in which participants may feel much is at stake, people may become tense and attitudes strained.
-The Board therefore recommends that everyone take a deep breath every once in a while, smile, and remember to enjoy the day.
+The Board therefore recommends that everyone take a deep breath, smile, and remember to enjoy the day.